Internationalization Event Fund

 The Internationalization Event Fund was launched in August 2021.
 Since then, the following academic units have been awarded to host international events.

-- College of Liberal Arts, Spanish and Portuguese, Theater of the Oppressed Symposium: Art-Based Political Activism from Brazil to UT Austin
+• College of Liberal Arts, Spanish and Portuguese and College of Fine Art, Department of Theater and Dance, Theater of the Oppressed Symposium: Art-Based Political Activism from Brazil to UT Austin